mksaraf/kubernetes-lab-tutorial/content/apiserver.md

     curl http://127.0.0.1:8080/api/v1/namespaces/default/pods?watch=true

 The API server switches into watch mode, and it leaves the connection between client and server open.

 The data returned by the API server is no longer just the API object, it is a different object which contains both the type of the change, e.g. created, modified, deleted, as well as the API object itself.
-In this way a client can “watch” and observe all changes to that object, or set of objects instead of polling at some interval for possible updates, which introduces load and latency.
+In this way a client can watch and observe all changes to that object, or set of objects instead of polling at some interval for possible updates, which introduces load and latency.

 ## API Aggregation